 You’ll need to pay certain taxes and fees for your Florida S Corp or C Corp.
 We’ve included the more common ones below.

 Fees for forming a corporation in Florida: Learn about standard filing costs here for FL corporations.

 Florida State Annual Report Fee: A yearly fee when you file your annual report.

 Florida Permits and Licenses: These are the fees for creating or renewing your licenses and permits on a regular basis.
 These depend on the type of Florida corporation you’re operating and where you’re located.

-The way that S Corporations and C Corporations pay tax is different.
+The way that Florida S Corporations and C Corporations pay taxes is different.
 We’ll take each one separately.

-Your corporation will need to pay employer payroll tax on salaries paid to employees.
+Your Florida corporation will need to pay employer payroll tax to the IRS on salaries paid to employees.